TABLETS and ORAL SOLUTION

 Kaletra is an antiretroviral medicine.
 It belongs to a group of medicines called protease inhibitors.

 Kaletra is prescribed for use in combination with other antiviral medicines.
 Your doctor will determine which medicines are

 best for you.

-practices (eg condoms) while taking Kaletra.
+safe sexual practices (eg condoms) while taking Kaletra.

 Kaletra is available only with a doctor's prescription.